aws/aws-dotnet-session-provider/README.md

 # AWS DynamoDB Session State Provider

-The **AWS DynamoDB Session State Provider* allows ASP.NET applications store their sessions inside AWS DynamoDB.
+The **Amazon DynamoDB Session State Provider** allows ASP.NET applications store their sessions inside DynamoDB.
 This helps applications scale across multiple application servers while maintaining session state across the system.

 ## Usage Information

-This project builds a ASP.NET Session State provider that stores session in a AWS DynamoDB table.
+This project builds a ASP.NET Session State provider that stores session in a DynamoDB table.
 The session state provider can retrieved from [NuGet][nuget-package].

 For more information on using the session manager, see the session manager section in the [AWS SDK for .NET Developer Guide][developer-guide].